raku-community-modules/HTTP-Easy/README.md

 This was inspired by HTTP::Server::Simple, but has a very different internal API, and extended functionality.
-It's been designed to work well with my own WWW::App and SCGI libraries.
+It's been designed to work well with my own Web::App and SCGI libraries.
 Also see my HTTP::Client library if you are looking for an HTTP client rather than an HTTP server.

 ## HTTP::Easy